 MM: What was the best piece of advice given to you when you first got into the music industry and how has it shaped you?

-XP: The best piece of advice given to me was you feel like “You push and push and push, and then one day you feel yourself finally being pulled and it’s the greatest feeling in the world.”
+XP: The best piece of advice given to me was you feel like “You push and push and push, and then one day you feel yourself finally being pulled and it's the greatest feeling in the world.”
 How has that shaped me?
 I be pushinnnn, I be pushing my a** off, pushing!
-And sometimes I feel a little pull, and I’m like alright cool, at least I’m not pushing for nothing.
-Its work, you’re not walking into Candyland.
-Working with people like Mary J. Blige, and Diddy made me feel like it’s just a good time.
-I don’t think about it like it is real work work, it’s my life.
+And sometimes I feel a little pull, and I'm like alright cool, at least I'm not pushing for nothing.
+Watching people like Mary J. Blige, and Diddy in the industry made me feel like it's all just a good time.
+But it is work, you're not walking into Candyland.
+I also don't think about it like it is real work work, it’s my life.

 MM: Any words of wisdom or advice you would give an up-and-coming manager or someone starting out in A&R?